Here are some of the questions we’ve encountered

 Q: When will Amy-ITX be ready?

 A: She already is.
 Amy-ITX has been ready for some time now.
 We just didn’t want to fall in line with the usual shenanigans and “vapourware” that is announced but never delivered.
+The next batch is scheduled for Q1 2018.

 Q: How much does Amy-ITX cost?
 And where can I get one?